BharathTT/Machine-learning-models/README (1).md

      ```

 With these steps completed, your project is ready to work with Apache Kafka, CMAK (if needed), and the provided producer and dashboard components.
 Make sure all dependencies are correctly configured and running before launching the project components.
-# License:

-This project, in collaboration with Epsilon.
-As a partner in this project, Epsilon maintains a shared ownership interest.
-The terms and conditions of the license are subject to Epsilon's collaboration and approval.
-For any inquiries regarding ownership, licensing, or usage of this project, please contact Epsilon.

 # Authors & Contribution:

- - Bharath GM : Lead
+Our Guides
+ - Dr. Anupama Kumar
+ - Epsilon Team

+Stack 1
- - Pratheek T : Reasearch Team
+ - Pratheek T M
- - Aradhya KC : Dashboard develpoer
- - Surya Prakash Reddy : Spark Processing
+ - Surya Prakash Reddy
- - Aravinda Kumar : Sentiment Analysis
+ - Aravinda Kumar

+Stack 2
+ - Bharath GM
- - Mohammed Anas : Data Collection
+ - Mohammed Anas
- - Anupama : Supervisor
- - Epsilon Team : Tech Advisor
+ - Aradhya KC

 # Acknowledgments: